shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_14/README.md

 2. Click on Create stack

-3. There we will find 3 options of preparing template
+3. There we will find 3 options of preparing template<br/>
     • Template is ready - In this we can select our existing template.<br/>
     • Use a sample template - In this we have given saveral option like LAMP Stack.
 We can select them and use them.<br/>
     • Create template in designer - In this we can create our own template.<br/>